openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 of *C* (see :ref:`Constructor Body`).

-If *C* defines a static or instance field *F* with the same name as that of a field accessible (see :ref:`Accessible`) from its direct superclass, then *F* hides the inherited field.
+If *C* defines a static or instance field *F* with the same name as that of a field accessible from its direct superclass (see :ref:`Accessible`), then *F* hides the inherited field:

 .. code-block:: typescript
    :linenos: